Article

 Assuming most seniors will be collecting Social Security benefits, and assuming this will be insufficient to cover the full costs of senior housing – where does the additional income come from?
 This is a critical piece of the due diligence investors must do before investing in senior housing.
 Aside from income, what other household assets may be contributed?
 This may include money from savings accounts, stocks, bonds, retirement accounts, the sale of real estate assets, vehicles, and more.
 Seniors may also have long-term care insurance policies.
 Others, still, may receive financial support from their adult children.

 In short, you want to know what portion of the rent payments will be provided through Medicaid versus private-pay residents.
-Among the private-pay residents, it’s important to understand whether the demographic you’re targeting in the market you’re analyzing can support the rental payments through any combination of the income and assets described above.
+Among the private-pay residents, it’s important to understand whether the target demographic in a given market can support the rental payments through any combination of the income and assets described above.

 Market Competition